skodak/mdc/README.md

 then it is possible to alter $CFG and other site settings by adding a `mdc-config.php project file which gets included close to the end of config.php.

+Adding a new project `mdc-config.php` file requires full MDC rebuild, existing file can be modified at any time without MDC rebuild.

 Examples can be found in [mdc/templates/mdc-config.php](templates/mdc-config.php) file.

 ### Additional Composer configuration

 Instead of environmental variables it is also possible to supply extra compose configuration file.

+Adding or modifying project `mdc-compose.yml` file requires full MDC rebuild.

 For example this `mdc-compose.yml` adds adminer to project: